The best gaming PC 2024: Take the pre-built route to greatness

 (Image credit: Future / Duncan Robertson)

-The best gaming PCs are about to become a lot more affordable, thanks to Black Friday.
+The best gaming PCs are at the best prices of the year, thanks to Black Friday.
 This tends to be the best time of the year to go shopping for PCs, and it's when we see the best value throughout the year.
 We've been testing and monitoring prebuilt gaming PCs for years, and we're very excited to see what kind of power you can get for less cash in the next month or so.

 Whether you're looking for the latest and greatest Alienware gaming PC, or you're a seasoned pro looking for something to modify as you go, we'd just recommend that you think about futureproofing if you invest a large sum in a gaming PC.
 There are loads of viable GPUs and CPUs out there just now, and there's never been so many options for DDR5-compatible parts.
 More than that, PCIe Gen 5 SSDs are emerging, and while you might not need their lighting-quick speeds just yet, it might be worth thinking about compatibility if you don't want to buy again further down the line.